GeoNode/geonode/docs/src/user-guide/resource_info.md

 - Copy the resource URL
 - Copy the OGC resource web services URL (in the case of a `Dataset`)

+## Cloning a resource

+Cloning creates a new, fully independent resource.
+It gets its own UUID, its own permissions record, and, for a `Dataset`, its own copy of the data on the GIS backend.
+Ownership of the clone is transferred to whoever triggers it, regardless of who owned the source.

+What is carried over from the source:

+- Metadata: title, abstract, category, license, and every other descriptive field
+- Keywords, regions, and thesaurus keywords
+- Contacts and their roles (point of contact, metadata author, and so on)
+- Geographic access limits (per-user and per-group)
+- Permissions: the clone starts with the same permission spec as the source, not the default permissions a newly created resource would get
+- Linked resources (e.g. a `Map`'s linked `Datasets`)
+- Type-specific data: a `Dataset`'s attribute table, a `Map`'s layers, and the underlying files/assets

+What does not carry over:

+- The owner, which becomes the user who triggered the clone
+- The `featured` flag, always reset to off on the clone

+Because the clone owns its own copy of everything above rather than sharing rows with the source, deleting the source resource afterward does not affect the clone.

 You can access the resource details page by clicking the button on the right (`View dataset` in the case of a `dataset`) in the overview panel.
 That page looks like the one shown in the picture below.